Frijol/PulseSensor/README.md

 Connect the PulseSensor to your finger:
 Put the heart side of the PulseSensor to your fingertip, then wrap it securely with the provided velcro strip.
 You should feel your pulse in your fingertip.
+It would be a good idea to also peruse [this pdf](file:///Users/timryan/Downloads/PulseSensorAmpedGettingStartedGuide.pdf) from the manufacturers, which shows you how to seal and attach the sensor.

 ##Installation